 In this paper, we give an overview of HMM, HSMM, AR(p)-HMM and AR(p)-HSMM; we explain the structure of these models in the supervised classification context, how they can be relaxed and their differences in modelling, inference, estimation, and prediction.
-We present their formulations and derivations as a compilation of the literature published on this topic.
+We present their formulations and derivations as a compilation of the literature published on this topic extending them to HSMMs with or without autorregresive structure.
 We then study how these models perform classifications under different scenarios in order to characterize when it would be important to extend an HMM to an HSMM.
-Finally, we use them to classify accelerometer data from domestic Merino sheep(\textit{Ovis aries}) to distinguish between four different behavioural states.
+Finally, we use them to classify accelerometer data from domestic Merino sheep (\textit{Ovis aries}) to distinguish between four different behavioral states.